-Revisionary Breast Surgery in San Diego and La Jolla
+Revisionary Breast Surgery in San Diego and Beverly Hills

 As the desire for Breast Enhancements increase so does the need for Revisionary Breast Surgeries.
 In 2007, plastic surgeons performed a total of 347,524 breast augmentation surgeries, up from just 212,500 in 2000, making breast augmentations the most widely performed cosmetic surgery procedure in 2007.
 This statistic represents a 64 percent increase over the number of procedures performed in the year 2000.
 Not every breast procedure performed is going to have 100 percent satisfaction result.
 Dr. Mofid understands this and feels prospective patients should have the option to obtain outstanding results.
 A revision surgery is more complex than the original breast surgery that was performed and requires an experienced surgeon to pay attention to detail and give the patient exactly what they yearn for.